Shri-2006/ai-resume-cover-letter-reviewer/README.md

 SAP_DEPLOYMENT_ID = "dxxxxxxxxxxxxxxx"
 ```

-5. Deploy — Streamlit reads `runtime.txt` to use Python 3.12, which avoids
+5. Deploy — `runtime.txt` pins Python 3.12 to avoid the `pydantic-core` Rust
-   the `pydantic-core` Rust build failure that occurs on Python 3.14.
+   build failure on Python 3.14.

 > **Important:** The `templates/` folder must be committed to the repo.
-> Streamlit Cloud has no persistent filesystem, so the bundled templates
+> Streamlit Cloud has no persistent filesystem, so the bundled default
-> must ship with the code.
+> templates must ship with the code.

 ---

 ## Security Notes

-- **Never commit `.env`** — it's already in `.gitignore`
+- **Never commit `.env`** — already in `.gitignore`
 - `.env.example` contains only placeholder values and is safe to commit
-- The app does not log, store, or transmit your resume content anywhere
+- The app does not log, store, or transmit your resume content anywhere beyond
-  beyond the SAP AI Core API call
+  the SAP AI Core API call
 - SAP AI Core processes data within the SAP BTP trust boundary
 - File bytes are held only in Streamlit session state (in-memory, per-session)